 The Zanotti Lab is an interconnected network of scholars who work across the Américas and in transnational borderlands.
 We share common frameworks for collaboratively partnering with communities and offering critical perspectives to global challenges.
 Students in this lab work across place-based and digital interfaces, drawing upon feminist philosophies and feminist political ecology, postcolonial scholarship, critical ethnography, science and technology studies, and justice work to amplify storytelling from spaces which customarily are not represented in dominant discourses.
 We use emerging and standard digital and media-based technologies to enhance and accentuate data collection, management, visualization, and dissmination.
-We have a strong pulse of engaged and applied components to our projects.
+We have a strong pulse of engaged and decolonizing threads within and across our projects.
 Check out all the fabulous projects below!

 Anthropologist of the National University of Colombia.
 She has experience with peasant populations in central Colombia with indigenous communities in eastern and southern Colombia and the indigenous Kichwa people, originally from Otavalo, Ecuador.
 She has worked as a civil servant and researcher of public and national institutions such as the Colombian Family Welfare Institute (ICBF), the National Indigenous Organization of Colombia (ONIC) and the National University.
 With this last one she participated in the development of the application UN_RUNASHIMI for the promotion of the use of the indigenous language of the Kichwa people (2015).
 Her interests are focused on oral and traditional oral history, social history of the armed conflict, rural populations and recently she has focused her studies on cognitive disabilities in Colombia.
 Although the areas are diverse, transversally has been interested in an ethnographic approach to the population and in a constant dialogue of knowledge between academia and community.
 She is currently a freshman of the Master of Applied Anthropology at Purdue University.